leha-code/mcpi-repo/seeds/README.md

 | Overhangs / Floating Islands | 3396408    | Few overhangs with steep hills nearby         |
 | Overhangs / Floating Islands | -1965077007| Many overhangs with lake beneath              |
 | Overhangs / Floating Islands | 1616133250 | Huge floating island nearby                   |
+The seeds in a the json file are in the same pattern.